junit-team/junit5/Prototype-Running-Tests.md

 	            command-line options

 	        <arguments>
-	            Test classes or packages to execute (depending on --argument-mode/-m)
+	            Test classes, methods or packages to execute

 ## Using JUnit4 to Run JUnit5 Tests